CrossRef/pdfextract/readme.md

 extraction of these more generic features is currently only as good as is required to find scholarly references.
 In the future it's hoped that pdf-extract will have better support of generic content extraction.
-Disclaimers aside, it is currently possible to get good text region, header, footer and column boundry extraction by only tweaking three values, namely the *char_slop*, *line_slop* and *words_slop* settings.
+Disclaimers aside, it is currently possible to get good text region, header, footer and column boundary extraction by only tweaking three values, namely the *char_slop*, *line_slop* and *words_slop* settings.
 These define the maximum permitted space between characters, words and lines when joining characters first into lines and then regions of text.
 For example: